thunderbird/thunderbird-android/docs/engineering/adr/0004-naming-conventions-for-interfaces-and-their-implementations.md

 6. **Flexibility:** If no brief descriptive name fits and there is only one production implementation, use the prefix `Default`, like `DefaultImapFolder`.

-## Consequences
+## Outcomes

-- **Positive Consequences**
+### Positive Outcomes

 - Improved code readability and maintainability through consistent naming.
 - Reduced confusion and misunderstandings by using clear and descriptive names.

-- **Negative Consequences**
+### Negative Outcomes

 - Initial effort is required to rename existing classes that do not follow these naming conventions.